gofr-dev/gofr/docs/advanced-guide/interservice-http-call/page.md

 # Interservice HTTP Calls
 GoFr promotes microservice architechure and to facilitate the same, it provides the support to initialize HTTP services at application level using `AddHTTPService()` method.
-Support for inter-service http calls provide the following benefits :
+Support for inter-service http calls provide the following benefits:

 1. Access to the method from container - GET, PUT, POST, PATCH, DELETE.
 2. Logs and traces for the request.